Frequently asked questions – Softwood lumber

 What companies did the U.S. Department of Commerce select as respondents for the first administrative reviews?

-For both the anti-dumping and countervailing first administrative reviews, the U.S. Department of Commerce selected Canfor, Resolute and West Fraser as mandatory respondents.
-For the countervailing first administrative review, the U.S. Department of Commerce also selected J.D.
+For the first administrative reviews of both the anti-dumping and countervailing duty orders, the U.S. Department of Commerce selected Canfor, Resolute and West Fraser as mandatory respondents.
+For the first administrative review of the countervailing duty order, the U.S. Department of Commerce also selected J.D.
 Irving, Ltd. as a voluntary respondent.

-The anti-dumping and countervailing rates from the first administrative reviews took effect when the U.S. Department of Commerce published the final results in the U.S. Federal Register.
+The anti-dumping and countervailing duty rates from the first administrative reviews took effect upon publication of the final results of the first administrative reviews in the U.S. Federal Register.

-Final results for the anti-dumping administrative review were published on November 30, 2020, and the final results for the countervailing administrative review were published on December 1, 2020.
+The final results of the first administrative reviews of the anti-dumping and countervailing duty order were respectively published on November 30, 2020, and on December 1, 2020.

-For companies included in the second administrative reviews, the cash deposit rates from the final results of the first administrative reviews were in effect for approximately one year from the date of publication in the U.S. Federal Register.
+For companies included in the second administrative reviews, the cash deposit rates from the final results of the first administrative reviews were in effect for approximately one year from their date of publication in the U.S. Federal Register.
 The first administrative review cash deposit rates were then superseded by the final results of the second administrative reviews, which took effect on December 2, 2021.

 How will the liquidation of cash deposits affect my company?